proteinreport/proteinreport.org/content/en/events/plant-based-proteins-foods-course-americas/index.md

 weight: 5000
 uuid: 10335
 ---
-<p>The course “Plant-Based Proteins &amp; Foods” is designed to give participants a theoretical and practical overview of plant-based proteins currently available for food applications and to provide hands-on information about their properties and functionalities.</p>
+<p>The course “Plant-Based Proteins & Foods” is designed to give participants a theoretical and practical overview of plant-based proteins currently available for food applications and to provide hands-on information about their properties and functionalities.</p>